Director / Screenwriter

 Read full biography

 I graduated in 2022.
-My diploma work was "Wild Brigade," a feature documentary about veterans and how they carry their war through decades.
-I spent time with them: visited their homes, listened to how they talk about the past.
-I wanted to know if you can film war without turning it into illustration.
+My diploma film, The Wild Brigade, was a feature documentary about veterans, memory, and the way war stays with a person for decades.
+I spent time with the men in the film, visited their homes, listened to how they spoke about the past, and paid attention to what they chose not to say.
+For me it was not simply a project.
+It was a test of whether war can be filmed without turning it into an illustration.

 Portrait of Vladimir Koptsev